-6.Close the front panel and fasten it shut with the two Phillips screws.
+6. Close the front panel and fasten it shut with the two Phillips screws.

 If you are using conduit instead of the cord-grip fitting, the conduit must be sealed to prevent harmful gases and moisture from entering the Signature enclosure.
 Failure to seal conduit could reduce equipment life.
+The Signature is in compliance with North American and International safety standards while the input voltage remains within 100-240 VAC (50/60 Hz).

-3.4 Power The Signature is in compliance with North American and Inter- national safety standards while the input voltage remains within 100-240VAC (50/60Hz).
-For external current protection, a 2A slow-blow or time-lag fuse between mains power and the Signature is recommended to accommodate up to 40A inrush current at power up in applica- tions up to 230VAC.
-The flow meter comes with the internal power supply wired to the connector case, and held in place by a screw (see Figure3-13 on the following page).
-Mains power is wired into the Signature's internal power supply, normally via a standard three-wire line cord or hard-wiring through user-supplied conduit.
-Vote The Signature flow meter must be installed in accordance with the National Electric Code (NEC) NFPA70 for installation in the United States, or the Canadian Electric Code (CEC) for instal- lation in Canada, or other local installation codes as applica- ble.
-3.4.1Hard Wiring Cable entries for hard wiring must use appropriate ID conduit connections.
-CAUTION If you are using conduit instead of the cord-grip fitting, the con- duit and wires must be sealed to prevent harmful gases and moisture from entering the Signature enclosure.
-Failure to seal conduit could reduce equipment life.
+For external current protection, a 2 A slow-blow or time-lag fuse between mains power and the Signature is recommended to accommodate up to 40 A inrush current at power up in applica- tions up to 230 VAC.
+The flow meter comes with the internal power supply wired to the connector case, and held in place by a screw (see Figure 3-13 on the following page).
+Mains power is wired into the Signature's internal power supply, normally via a standard three-wire line cord or hard-wiring through user-supplied conduit. ✓ Note The Signature flow meter must be installed in accordance with the National Electric Code (NEC) NFPA70 for installation in the United States, or the Canadian Electric Code (CEC) for instal- lation in Canada, or other local installation codes as applica- ble.
+3.4.1 Hard Wiring Cable entries for hard wiring must use appropriate ID conduit connections.
 If you are using conduit instead of the cord-grip fitting, the con- duit and wires must be sealed to prevent harmful gases and moisture from entering the Signature enclosure.
-Failure to seal 3.4.2Line Cord If you are using conduit instead of the cord-grip fitting, the conduit and wires must be sealed to prevent harmful gases and moisture from entering the Signature enclosure.
 Failure to seal conduit could reduce equipment life.
-If the instrument has been hard-wired for power, ensure that a switch or mains circuit breaker is installed near the instrument 3.4.2Line Cord 3.4.3Power Connections If you are using conduit instead of the cord-grip fitting, the conduit and wires must be sealed to prevent harmful gases and moisture from entering the Signature enclosure.
-Failure to seal conduit could reduce equipment life.
 If the instrument has been hard-wired for power, ensure that a switch or mains circuit breaker is installed near the instrument for easy access to remove power in the event of an emergency.
-If the instrument has been fitted with a line cord, ensure that its installation is near a mains outlet for easy access to remove power If you are using conduit instead of the cord-grip fitting, the conduit and wires must be sealed to prevent harmful gases and moisture from entering the Signature enclosure.
-Failure to seal conduit could reduce equipment life.
-If the instrument has been hard-wired for power, ensure that a switch or mains circuit breaker is installed near the instrument for easy access to remove power in the event of an emergency.
-If the instrument has been fitted with a line cord, ensure that its installation is near a mains outlet for easy access to remove power in the event of an emergency.
-Teledyne ISCO offers an AC line cord kit that is installed at the factory when ordered with the Signature.
-It is also sold sepa-
+3.4.2 Line Cord If the instrument has been fitted with a line cord, ensure that its installation is near a mains outlet for easy access to remove power in the event of an emergency.
+3.4.3 Power Connections Teledyne ISCO offers an AC line cord kit that is installed at the factory when ordered with the Signature.
+It is also sold separately, and is easily installed by the user.
+For installation instructions, refer to Section 5.1 AC Power Cord Kit /AC Wiring (Applies to Permanent Installation Only).
+Note that these instructions can also be used as guidance for user-supplied line cord, hard wiring, or replacement power supply.